asdfghjkl623/scancontext/README.md

     month = {April}
 }
 ```

+  4. _**SLAM**_ directory contains the practical use case of Scan Context for SLAM pipeline.
+The details are maintained in the related other repository _[PyICP SLAM](https://github.com/kissb2/PyICP-SLAM)_; the full-python LiDAR SLAM codes using Scan Context as a loop detector.

 ## Acknowledgment
 This work is supported by the Korea Agency for Infrastructure Technology Advancement (KAIA) grant funded by the Ministry of Land, Infrastructure and Transport of Korea (19CTAP-C142170-02), and [High-Definition Map Based Precise Vehicle Localization Using Cameras and LIDARs] project funded by NAVER LABS Corporation.